vespakoen/docs/session/config.md

 The web is a stateless environment.
 This means that each request to your application is considered unrelated to any previous request.
 However, **sessions** allow you to store arbitrary data for each visitor to your application.
 The session data for each visitor is stored on your web server, while a cookie containing a **session ID** is stored on the visitor's machine.
 This cookie allows your application to "remember" the session for that user and retrieve their session data on subsequent requests to your application.

-Sound complicated?
-If so, don't worry about it.
-Just tell Laravel where to store the sessions and it will take care of the rest.

 > **Note:** Before using sessions, make sure an application key has been specified in the **application/config/application.php** file.

-Five great session drivers are available out of the box:
+Five session drivers are available out of the box:

 - Cookie
 - File System